Our story

 We have also been invited to participate in two editions of the international South Summit -Porto Alegre and Madrid- to explain our perspectives on the application of regenerative tourism on Mount Everest.

-May 2023.
-International Everest Day with a message from the top
+2023.
+International Everest Day with a message from the summit

 On May 29th, International Everest Day, the Nepali climber and Guinness Record summiter Kami Rita Sherpa wanted to ask for respect towards the mountains, especially in terms of waste and rubbish, in collaboration with The NeverRest Project.